tylermercer/personal-website/src/content/posts/faith/certainty-and-uncertainty-as-elements-of-faith.md

-However, Enos specifically says he and his fellow missionaries were _unsuccessful_ in their attempts to teach the then-unbelieving Lamanites.[^enos-but-our-labors-were-vain] The promise in Alma 26 wasn't fulfilled for Enos until 330 years later (which, ironically, was the occasion for the great teacher Ammon uttering the words previously quoted from Alma 26).
+However, Enos specifically says he and his fellow missionaries were _unsuccessful_ in their attempts to teach the then-unbelieving Lamanites.[^enos-but-our-labors-were-vain] The promise in Alma 26 wasn’t fulfilled for Enos until 330 years later (which, ironically, was the occasion for the great teacher Ammon uttering the words previously quoted from Alma 26).
 Clearly, there is uncertainty about how and when this promise is fulfilled.